 Without exception, an app’s marketing will dictate the extent of its success.

-Naturally, there exists more than just one angle of approach to marketing; for whichever plan you devise, remember to avoid these common mistakes:
+Whether it’s a mobile or a web app, there exists more than just one angle of approach to marketing; for whichever plan you devise, remember to avoid these common mistakes.

 1. Inadequate focus on your app’s USP

 Your chief objective while marketing should be to prevent your app from blending in with the rest on the app store.
 This is why successful marketing is contingent on the promotion of a product’s unique attribute – that is, its Unique Selling Proposition.
 If you feel as though you’ve lost a grasp on what makes your app unique, stop and ask yourself:

 - How can users benefit from using my app?